domingohui/100-days-of-code/log.md

 **Today's Progress**: Webpack with React and Babel is finally up and running.
 It took me a while to get the hang of it.
 I can see how useful this is in a large scale project.
 There should be a webpack setup somewhere out there!

 **What's next**: As part of learning about backend, I thought about ways to fectch data from server to the client.
 It seems like two round-trips (fetch data after loading initial page) aren't that bad most of the time.
 I will implement that.

+##Day 15: January 26, 2017

+**Today's Progress**: Wasn't too productive today.
+Too tired from work :/ But I did some jquery to get card data from the server.

+**What's next**: I'm planning to use Materialize to make things pretty!